Bookstore

 “What a strange and wonderful little book this is.
 When Ash Moone goes home to the small town of Vatican, TX, after his brother’s failed suicide attempt, he is drawn back into a world where reality defers to dreams, and truths are only thinly veiled fictions.
 Bonds manages, in this slim novella, to create a captivating world where mythology and madness reign.
 I loved every quirky character in this story: each one is authentically flawed but also endowed with a certain amount of grace.
 And the ties that bind the Moone family together, though damaged by shared sorrows, are tenacious as vines all the same.”

--T. Greenwood, author of Nearer Than the Sky and Two Rivers
+T. Greenwood, author of Nearer Than the Sky and Two Rivers

 About the Author: Anthony Bonds is a writer and book designer.
 He works as a publishing editor in San Diego where he lives with his wife.